MetaMask/metamask-docs/snaps/features/custom-ui/user-defined-components.md

 };
 ```

-Once the component is defined, it can be used anywhere in the Snap.
+Once the component is defined, you can use it anywhere in the Snap.
 For example, to display the home page, you can use the following code:

 ```jsx title="index.jsx"
 import { Home } from "./Home";